triggermesh/docs/docs/guides/xslttransformation.md

 </output>
 ```

+Let's go step by step.

 ### Deploy the Broker
-One can deploy a Broker by writing the following YAML in a file and using `kubectl apply -f <manifest.yaml>`:
+Deploy a Broker by writing the following YAML in a file:
 ```yaml
 apiVersion: eventing.knative.dev/v1
 kind: Broker